How to Limewash Brick + Mistakes to Avoid

-I did my limewash brick house last year after doing WEEKS of research.
+I did my limewash brick house in 2022 after doing WEEKS of research.
 Even though it’s a simple process, none of the tutorials I found were clear–and I ended up running into so many issues that could have been prevented!
+This post includes so many tips and additional resources to help you be confident tackling your limewash brick and to get the exact results you want.
+Read on for tips on how to limewash a brick house!

 Here’s what we’ll cover: